-Kawkab Amirka, كوكب أمريكا
+Kawkab Amirka Newspapers, كوكب أمريكا

 Title

-Kawkab Amirka, كوكب أمريكا
+Kawkab Amirka Newspapers, كوكب أمريكا

 Subject

-Arabs--United States--Periodicals
+Arabs--United States

 Description

-The founding of this seminal paper is shrouded in mystery.
-According to Elizabeth Boosahda, historians have traditionally believed that the paper was founded by brothers Ibrahim [A.J.] and Najeeb Arbeely[Arbili], and that the paper's first editor--and thus the first Arab editor in America--was Najeeb M. Diab.
-However, Lillian George Shoucair [Choucair] has argued that her father-in-law Said Shoucair, who was living in America as a political exile due to his criticism of the Ottoman Empire, was both the founder and the first editor of the paper, and that the Arbeely brothers merely provided financial support (85-86).
-In addition to their involvement in the newspaper, the Arbeely brothers went on to have distinguished careers: Najeeb worked at Ellis Island, interviewing and assisting new Arabic-speaking immigrants; Ibrahim, following in the tradition of his father Dr. Joseph Arbeely, was a physician.
+According to historian Elizabeth Booshada, it has traditionally been believed that the paper was founded by brothers Ibrahim [A.J.] and Najeeb Arbeely [Arbili], and that the paper's first editor was Najeeb M. Diab.
+However, Lillian George Shoucair [Choucair] has argued that her father-in-law Said Shoucair, who was living in America as a political exile due to his criticism of the Ottoman Empire, was both the founder and the first editor of the paper, and that the Arbeely brothers merely provided financial support.
+In addition to their involvement in the newspaper, the Arbeely brothers went on to have distinguished careers.
+Najeeb worked at Ellis Island, interviewing and assisting new Arabic-speaking immigrants and Ibrahim, following in the tradition of his father Dr. Joseph Arbeely, was a physician.

 Creator